Advanced-Step Real-time Iterations with Four Levels -- New Error Bounds and Fast Implementation in acados: Introduction

-The open-source \acados{} software package implements efficient algorithms for embedded optimal control, with a focus on SQP-type algorithms that thoroughly exploit the block structure of optimal control problems.
-It is written in C and relies on the high-performance linear algebra package BLASFEO \cite{Frison2018}.
-The high-level interfaces to Matlab and Python, its flexible problem formulation, and the variety of solver options have made it an attractive option for real-world NMPC applications.
+The open-source \acados{} software package implements efficient algorithms for embedded optimal control, with a focus on SQP-type algorithms that thoroughly exploit the block structure of optimal control problems, such as \eqref{eq:acados_OCP}.
+It is written in C and relies on the high-performance linear algebra package BLASFEO~\cite{Frison2018}.
+The high-level interfaces to MATLAB and Python, its flexible problem formulation, and the variety of solver options have made it an attractive option for real-world NMPC applications.

 \textit{Contributions.} This paper extends the previously existing analysis of AS-RTI~\cite{Nurkanovic2019a,Nurkanovic2020b}, such as analyzing Level B iterations for the first time, which are computationally cheap and converge to suboptimal but feasible solutions of the original problem~\cite{Bock2007}.
-It streamlines and significantly simplifies the proofs for the other two levels (C, D) compared to the original AS-RTI paper~\cite{Nurkanovic2019a,Nurkanovic2020b}.
-Moreover, it presents an implementation of the AS-RTI method in \acados~\cite{Verschueren2021}.
+It streamlines and significantly simplifies the proofs for the other two levels, C, D, compared to the previous AS-RTI papers~\cite{Nurkanovic2019a,Nurkanovic2020b}.
+Moreover, it presents an efficient implementation of the AS-RTI method in \acados~\cite{Verschueren2021}.
 Implementation details and the various algorithmic options are discussed.
-We extensively test different variants of the implemented algorithm on a benchmark example and show in a Pareto plot how to trade off computational complexity for optimality.
+We extensively test different variants of the implemented algorithm on a benchmark example and demonstrate in a Pareto plot how one can trade-off computational complexity for optimality.

 \textit{Outline.} Section~\ref{sec:as_rti} recalls the AS-RTI method, Section~\ref{sec:theory} derives novel error bounds, and Section~\ref{sec:implementation} discusses implementation details.
 Section~\ref{sec:experiments} provides extensive numerical experiments and Section~\ref{sec:conclusion} summarizes the paper.